AdobeDocs/workfront.en/help/workfront-fusion/scenarios/copy-modules-or-scenarios.md

 >[!NOTE]
 >
->For information on blueprints in the context of `Adobe Workfront`, see [Blueprints overview](../../administration-and-setup/blueprints/blueprints-overview.md).
+>For information on blueprints in the context of Adobe Workfront, see [Blueprints overview](../../administration-and-setup/blueprints/blueprints-overview.md).

 ### Export a scenario blueprint